 Case study: integrating tutorial help with developer-written reference documentation

 Arcos is a code-generation tool that is used to create database-driven websites.
-It is produced by Kusala Web Developments.
+Arcos is developed by Kusala Web Developments.

 Kusala needed documentation that helps website developers to use Arcos.
 Because the product is continuously improved, Kusala wanted to be able to change the help without using a technical writer.